06kellyjac/docker_markdownlint-cli/README.md

 docker run -i -v $PWD/.markdownlint.json:/markdown/.markdownlint.json 06kellyjac/markdownlint-cli -s < README.md
 ```

-This takes the first example and also mounts your `.markdownlint.json` config in the container.
+This takes the first example and also mounts your `.markdownlint.json` config into the container.
 You may find the below example to be cleaner if all the files you want to lint are in your present working directory.

 ---